-One article (The Magic of Shiatsu massage) describes shiatsu therapy as a "complete massage technique for healing and relaxation", and places its origins in medieval Japan, about 700 years ago.
+A useful article ("The Magic of Shiatsu Massage") featured several years ago on the Expertscolumn.com website describes shiatsu therapy as a "complete massage technique for healing and relaxation", and places its origins in medieval Japan, about 700 years ago.
 In the therapy, says the article, the fingers, thumbs, and palms are used, with an aim of influencing specific points related to the central and peripheral nervous systems.
 Additional techniques, including elbow and knee pressures, and even feet, may be used.

 Another overview of shiatsu emphasizes that this form of therapy can "play a valuable role in any wellness program...."
 Among a number of potential health benefits, this discussion suggests that shiatsu...

 • Vitalizes the skin, promoting softness and resilience to reduce signs of aging.

 • Limbers muscles for improved tone, facilitating proper joint alignment.

 • Stimulates circulation of blood and lymph, supplying increased nourishment to and removing waste from all of the body’s cells.

 • Regulates neural functioning.

 • Stimulates somatovisceral reflexes to regulate organ function.